ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Clinical stage II non-seminoma testicular cancer

 Surgery to remove the testicle is done first, followed by additional treatment.
-The choice of treatment after orchiectomy depends on a patient’s serum tumor marker levels, as well as the size of retroperitoneal lymph nodes.
-The options for men with clinical stage II non-seminoma after surgery are:
+The choice of treatment after orchiectomy depends on a patient’s serum tumor marker levels and the size of retroperitoneal lymph nodes.
+Men with clinical stage II non-seminoma have the following treatment options after surgery:

-- Chemotherapy.
+Chemotherapy.
 Combination chemotherapy is given after surgery to remove the testicle.
-Doctors generally recommend using chemotherapy immediately after surgery when serum tumor markers remain high after surgery, there are more than five enlarged lymph nodes, and/or there are lymph nodes larger than 2 cm.
+Chemotherapy is a standard option for any man with stage II testicular cancer.
+Doctors generally recommend chemotherapy as the preferred treatment option if serum tumor markers remain high, there are more than 5 enlarged lymph nodes, or there are lymph nodes larger than 2 cm.
 Men are encouraged to consider sperm banking before chemotherapy begins due to the risk of infertility.

-- RPLND.
+RPLND.
 As described above, this is surgery to remove the retroperitoneal lymph nodes in the back of the abdomen.
-This is recommended after orchiectomy when the serum tumor marker levels have returned to normal, none of the lymph nodes is larger than 2 cm, and there are no more than five enlarged lymph nodes.
-Chemotherapy may still be needed after RPLND if a large amount of cancer is found in the removed lymph nodes.
+This is a standard treatment option after orchiectomy when the serum tumor marker levels have returned to normal, none of the lymph nodes is larger than 2 cm, and there are no more than 5 enlarged lymph nodes.
+Chemotherapy may be recommended after RPLND if a large amount of cancer is found in the removed lymph nodes.
 Men are encouraged to consider sperm banking before RPLND due to the risk of loss of normal ejaculation after surgery.